Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Flavorings such as Herbs, Spices, Extracts, and Alcohol can add a little personality to your basic jam.
 I add Rosemary to my plum jam and Thyme to my apricot jam for a twist on the usual.

-Now that we understand the Jam Making Basic Ingredients, let’s talk about the basic process.
+Now that we understand the Jam Making Basic Ingredients let’s talk about the basic process.

-Basic Jam Making Process
+Basic Jam-Making Process

-How to Know if Your Jam is Set
+How to Know if Your Jam Is Set

-I typically rely on the frozen plate on to which I dollop a bit of jam.
-I let the jam sit for about 30 seconds on the plate and then move it with my finger.
-If the jam wrinkles a bit, I am confident it has reached the gel stage.
-Another way to determine if your jam has reached gel stage is to scoop a spoonful of jam and hold it 10-12″ above your pot.
-Turn the spoon on its side, vertically and watch how the jam flows off of the spoon.
+Another way to determine if your jam has reached the gel stage is to scoop a spoonful of jam and hold it 10-12″ above your pot.
+Turn the spoon on its side vertically and watch how the jam flows off of the spoon.
 If the jam drips in several separate drips, then it is not gelled yet.
-If, however, it drips off in one bigger cascade, you can feel confident that it is at gel stage.
+If, however, it drips off in one bigger cascade, you can feel confident that it is at the gel stage.

-Jam Making Basics Equipment
+Jam-Making Basics Equipment

 Jam Pan or Similar